Intent, Implementation and Impact: A curriculum guide

 • The impact of the curriculum should be measurable and evident in students' learning outcomes.

-What is intent, implementation and impact in the early years?
+What does intent, implementation and impact look like in EYFS?

 In the field of early years education, the national curriculum sets out the curriculum content and learning goals that children should achieve.
 Intent, implementation, and impact are key concepts that help to ensure that the curriculum is effective in promoting the development of children.
 Intent refers to the goals and learning outcomes that inform the curriculum content.
 It is important to ensure that these goals are appropriate for the age and stage of the children and reflect a progression of knowledge and skills.